Libby Heaney: Early life and scientific career

-Heaney is from Tamworth, Staffordshire.
 She studied physics at Imperial College London, graduating in 2005 with first class honours.
 Libby pursued a successful career in quantum physics, completing a PhD thesis on mode entanglement in ultra-cold atomic gases at the University of Leeds, and pursued her own research as a postdoctoral fellow at the University of Oxford and at the National University of Singapore.
 In 2008, Heaney was awarded the Institute of Physics Very Early Career Woman in Physics Award (now Jocelyn Bell Burnell Medal and Prize).

 Artistic career

 In 2013 Heaney returned to the UK and completed a master's degree at the University of the Arts London.
 She studied arts and science at Central Saint Martins and graduated in 2015.
 She then became a lecturer at the Royal College of Art, teaching Information Experience Design.
 In 2016, she created Lady Chatterley's Tinderbot which presented Tinder conversations between real users and AI bots programmed using Lady Chatterley's Lover.
 Lady Chatterley's Tinderbot was covered by BBC News, TheJournal.ie and the Irish Examiner and was exhibited internationally.